 To that end, games are upscaled to the new, higher resolution – though it isn't quite on the level of 'native' 4K that the Xbox One X offers – but movies and TV shows will happily make the most out of the extra pixels, whether you're streaming 4K Netflix or else playing an Ultra HD Blu-ray.

 Beyond 4K, the addition of HDR is also a great inclusion for the console.
-It's more powerful than it was when the system came out three years ago, and more spacious thanks to a larger 2 TB hard drive that can be found in many of the special editions of the console.
+It's more powerful than it was when the system came out three years ago, and more spacious thanks to a larger 2TB hard drive that can be found in many of the special editions of the console.

 The other thing to consider is that now the Xbox userbase is slightly fragmented.
 The gamers who own an Xbox One S or an Xbox One X will get to play Xbox-exclusives like Gears of War 4 and Forza Horizon 3 in HDR, while owners of the original hardware will only get to see them in the standard color range.

-Microsoft originally said that there wasn't any real difference between the hardware inside the Xbox One S and the original console but performance analyses conducted after the console's launch have found that certain games will run slightly more smoothly on the new console.
+Microsoft originally said that there wasn't any real difference between the hardware inside the Xbox One S and the original console, but performance analyses conducted after the console's launch have found that certain games will run slightly more smoothly on the new console.

-This is especially true when you consider its price – $399 (£349 / AU$549) for the 2TB version that first went on sale in early August of 2017, $349 (£299 / AU$499) for the 1TB version and $299 (£249 / AU$399) for the 500GB model that resides on most store shelves.
+This is especially true when you consider its price: $399 (£349 / AU$549) for the 2TB version that first went on sale in early August of 2017, $349 (£299 / AU$499) for the 1TB version and $299 (£249 / AU$399) for the 500GB model that resides on most store shelves.

-How does it stack up against the PS4 Pro?
+So how does it stack up against the PS4 Pro?
 Watch this video to find out!